dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Import.md

     </tbody>
 </table>

+### After Importing Data

+Splice Machine recommends running a major compaction on a table after ingesting a significant amount of data into that table.
+For more information, see [Using Compaction and Vacuuming](developers_fundamentals_compaction.html).

 ## Example: Comparing the Standard File Import Methods  {#Examples}

+This section presents a simple example of using each of the standard import procedures and compares the results, so you can understand how `IMPORT`, `UPSERT`, and `MERGE` handle situations differently.
+We'll:

+1. Create three simple tables, one for each standard import procedure: `testImport`, `testUpsert`, and `testMerge`.
+2. Access a simple data named `ttest.csv` file on S3.
+3. Import data from that file into the `testImport` table.
+4. Insert the same data into the `testUpsert` and `testMerge` tables, so we can then compare what happens when we upsert and merge the same data file into them.
+5. Upsert data from the `ttest.csv` file into the `testUpsert` table.
+6. Merge data from the `ttest.csv` file into the `testMerge` table.
+7. Compare the results to understand how upserting and merging differ.

 Follow the steps in this example to contrast how `IMPORT_DATA`, `UPSERT_DATA_FROM_FILE`, and `MERGE_DATA` work:

 1.  __Create 3 simple tables, `testImport`, `testUpsert`, and `testMerge`:__